Skip to main content Scroll Top

 • Food peace without restriction, guilt, or constant willpower battles

 This isn’t just about quitting sugar.
-It’s about becoming the person who doesn’t need it anymore, and discovering what else becomes possible from that place.
+It is about becoming the person who doesn’t need it anymore, and discovering what else becomes possible from that place.

 The greatest mistake in the treatment of diseases is that there are physicians for the body and physicians for the soul, although the two cannot be separated.